photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 A photograph of "Democracy By Participation: The Life and Legacy of Cruz Reynoso," a physical exhibit at the Shields Library that resulted from the Reynoso Project History Lab.

-Description: The Reynoso Project was a multi-stage research initiative that used the archive of Cruz Reynoso, the first Latino CA Supreme Court Justice and former King Hall Law Professor, to create physical and digital exhibits on his legacy for the University, a curriculum guide for K-12 teachers, a public event unveiling the exhibit, a three day summer institute using archival sources, and small primary source sets.
+Description: The Reynoso Project was a multi-stage research initiative that used the archive of Cruz Reynoso, the first Latino Justice to the California Supreme Court and former King Hall Law Professor, to create physical and digital exhibits on his legacy for the University, a public event unveiling the exhibit, a three day summer institute using archival sources, and several K-12 curriculum sets.

-Part one of the Reynoso Project not only consisted of the design, development of a library exhibit showcasing archival materials, but also the "Reynoso Curriculum Project" which produced 5 curriculum guides for k-12 teachers using the same materials.
+Part one of the Reynoso Project consisted of the design and development of a library exhibit showcasing archival materials, as well as the "Reynoso Curriculum Project" which produced curriculum sets for K-12 teachers using the same materials.
 A public reception on May 26th provided an opportunity for the public to meet and engage with the exhibit and the scholars who produced it.
-The physical exhibit washoused at UC Davis's Shields Library from May 2022 to February 2023 and used archival materials curated by Sarmiento to celebrate and explore Reynoso's political, legal, and educational career in California.
-A smaller digital exhibit is available here
+The physical exhibit was housed at UC Davis's Shields Library from May 2022 to February 2023 and used archival materials curated by Castaneda and Sarmiento to celebrate and explore Reynoso's political, legal, and educational career in California.
+Check out the digital exhibit here

 The second part of the Reynoso Project centered around the Reynoso Summer Institute.
-The summer institute was a three-day program that brought together K-12 teachers, graduate students, undergraduates, other scholars, and librarians to work with Cruz Reynoso's Archive at UC Davis and to work with the California Revealed Archives alongside California State Archivists.
-At the Institute, the participants worked together to create six brief primary source sets for K-12 education using material from the Reynoso Archives and from California Revealed.
+The summer institute was a three-day program that brought together K-12 teachers, graduate students, undergraduates, and librarians to work with Cruz Reynoso's Archive at UC Davis, as well as the California Revealed Archives alongside California State Archivists.

 Uncovering Diverse Histories of Yolo County